 Margazhi is a Tamil month and it comes after Karthikai and before Thai which is the harvest season.
-All the seasons are very dull in Chennai and the brightness starts right from the paratasi Masam which is considered auspicious for Lord Venkateshwara, then starts the Karthigai considered auspicious for Lord Ayyappa, after which is the Margazhi season where almost each and every Hindu family becomes active, singing bhajans along the streets in the cool mornings, temples open up early in the morning, women busy drawing rangolis in front of their houses, like Agal kolam, Kumba kolam, Bharama Mudi kolam, Surya Chakra kolam, etc. Also there is a weekly kolam drawing practice and for each of 7 days Kolams have their significances as mentioned below:
+All the seasons are very dull in Chennai and the brightness starts right from the Paratasi Masam which is considered auspicious for Lord Venkateshwara, then starts the Karthigai considered auspicious for Lord Ayyappa, after which is the Margazhi season where almost each and every Hindu family becomes active, singing bhajans along the streets in the cool mornings, temples open up early in the morning, women busy drawing rangolis in front of their houses, like Agal kolam, Kumba kolam, Bharama Mudi kolam, Surya Chakra kolam, etc. Also there is a weekly kolam drawing practice and for each of 7 days Kolams have their significance as mentioned below:

 Monday: On Monday the kolam is drawn to honour Soma (Moon).
 The moon is said to bring feminine grace and beauty as well as mental clarity.
 It also adorns Lord Shiva’s hair.

 Tuesday: On Tuesday the kolam is drawn to honour the Navagraha (planet) Chavai (Mars).
-One is supposed to free from debts, poverty, illness, and breaks the bonds of attachment.
+One is supposed to be free from debts, poverty, illness, and breaks the bonds of attachment.

 Thursday: On Thursday the kolam is drawn to honour the Navagraha (planet) Guru (Jupiter).
 It builds constructive energies to bring wisdom, intelligence, and longevity to all who see it.

 Friday: On Friday the kolam is drawn to honour the Navagraha (planet) Sukran(Venus).
 It integrates energies to bring wealth, prosperity and abundance in all aspects of one’s life.